-However, if we’re being honest, that's the ideal.
-The reality is that many organizations spend a lot of time getting concepts into some kind of model that must be translated into another model, never quite managing to achieve common data, a common language, or the ultimate digital transformation objective.
+However, that's the ideal.
+The reality is many organizations spend a lot of time getting concepts into some kind of model, which must be translated into another model, never quite managing to achieve common data, a common language, or the ultimate digital transformation objective.

-Let’s say I have a great idea for a chair.
-I need to get that great idea to my engineering and manufacturing friends without losing elements in translation.
-Maybe I put time and money into describing my chair into the latest modeling tool.
+For example, a great idea for a chair begins and needs to get to engineering and manufacturing without losing elements in translation.
+Time and money are spent describing the chair into the latest modeling tool.

-I send the model to my engineer to make sure it is structurally sound, but she uses a different model and even a different vocabulary.
-We take time to get on the same page again and send a new model to manufacturing.
-Now there’s another model and incompatible data set.
-We’ve lost time and money, and my back is killing me because of a lack of a good chair.
+The model is sent to engineering to make sure it is structurally sound, but engineering uses a different model and even a different vocabulary.
+Time is spent to get on the same page, and a new model is delivered to manufacturing, creating another model and incompatible data set.

 There is an art to the transfer of understanding in digital engineering, and the sequence of the transfer is crucial.
 McCloud defines a comic as a “juxtaposed pictorial and other images in deliberate sequence intended to convey information and/or to produce an aesthetic response in the viewer.”

-In the transformed enterprise, most information is presented visually through juxtaposed pictorial (figures) and other images (diagrams, words, equations).
+In the transformed enterprise, juxtaposed pictorial (figures) and other images (diagrams, words, equations) drive information presentation.
 Digital artifacts have deliberate relationships (e.g., trace, decompose, allocate) to each other and are hyper-dimensional compared to the single dimension of a sequence.

 McCloud lays out a sequence for an effective comic ending with the production and visual elements we associate with the craft.
-Too often we jump straight to this final step and work backwards when trying to enact digital transformation.
+Too often organizations jump straight to this final step and work backward when trying to enact digital transformation.

-Whether we’re talking comics or satellite constellations, a skilled practitioner helps translate intent into understanding.
+Whether it is a comic or satellite constellation, skilled practitioners help translate intent into understanding.